 Goa Carnival is generally safe.
 Tight security systems are in place every year including drones, metal detectors, CCTV’s and a huge police presence are all used to ensure the safety of both the tourists and the participants.
-Stay with the crowds and don’t go to areas you don’t know and if you are with a big group, just pick some meeting points in case you loose each other.
+Stay with the crowds and don’t go to areas you don’t know and if you are with a big group, just pick some meeting points in case you lose each other.

 What to do and see Goa?

 Goa is known as the “pearl of the east.”
-Goa is vibrant and beautiful place full of colour and life, that is worth exploring!
+Goa is a vibrant and beautiful place full of colour and life that is worth exploring!
 The name alone involves sun, sand and sea.
 If you want a vacation that is going to be a lively and exhilarating experience and you head to Goa during February, then carnival is just the icing on the cake.